MabelMedia-LLC/MabelHUB/PlatformSupportExt.md

 - Other CPU Types For Windows Aren't Supported.

+- The Minimum Version Of Windows Supported Is Currently Windows 10.

 ### Part 3: MacOS

 - MacOS x64 & aarch64 Are Partly Supported, But Probably Will Break As My Mac Mini's Install Of MacOS Is Currently **Very Broken**.

 - No Other CPU Types For MacOS Exist.

-- The Minimum Version Of MacOS Supported Is Currently v10.12
+- The Minimum Version Of MacOS Supported Is Currently 10.12.